MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/css/index.md

 This selector identifies any [`StackLayout`](xref:Xamarin.Forms.StackLayout) elements on pages that consume the style sheet, and sets their margins to a uniform thickness of 20.

 > [!NOTE]
-> The `element` selector does not identify sub-classes of the specified type.
+> The `element` selector does not identify subclasses of the specified type.

 ### Selecting elements by base class